kirkch/JUnitMosaic/README.md

          * a default of 100,000 times using reflection.
 The overheads of using
          * reflection will be significant.
 By adding an int parameter to the
          * method, the framework will pass the iterationCount to the method
          * and then call the method once.
-Rellying on the method to handle its
+Relying on the method to handle its
          * own iteration.
          */
         @Benchmark()